-There are ongoing, mandatory training courses in areas such as:
+Training courses are available in areas such as:

 - infection control.

-Learning disability nurses also have the opportunity to further their knowledge and develop specialisms, in areas such as forensic nursing, education or epilepsy management.
+You'll have the opportunity to further your knowledge and develop specialisms in areas such as forensic nursing, education, sensory disability or epilepsy management.

-It is also possible to progress towards degree, MSc or PhD qualifications through part-time learning programmes.
-Learning disability nurses working in the private or residential sector are usually responsible for sourcing and organising their own training.
+You could consider taking MSc or PhD qualifications through part-time learning programmes.
+If you work in the private or residential sector you'll usually be responsible for sourcing and organising your own training.

-After approximately two years' post-qualification experience, you can aim for promotion, and/or further specialist study with the possibility of moving on to be a team leader or head of learning disabilities nursing.
+Once you're qualified and have some experience, you can aim for promotion and/or further specialist study with the possibility of moving on to be a team leader or head of learning disabilities nursing.

-With further training in specialist skills, management, or the development of teaching skills, it is possible to progress into:
+With further training in specialist skills, management, or the development of teaching skills, it's possible to progress into:

-Other opportunities might involve advisory work for the Department of Health (DH) or the National Health Service (NHS) (see Health Careers).
+Other opportunities might involve advisory work for the Department of Health and Social Care or the NHS.
 Some opportunities, for example, management roles or teaching and research, may mean a move away from hands-on work.

-Outside the NHS, opportunities for experienced practitioners can be found in social services, voluntary organisations, private healthcare organisations providing community care, and in health services overseas, in both paid and voluntary capacities.
+Outside the NHS, opportunities once you've got substantial experience can be found in social services, voluntary organisations, private healthcare organisations providing community care, and in health services overseas, in both paid and voluntary capacities.